ajmarkow/readme-api-reboot/README.md

 ---

-<p align="center"> Check all your repositories for a README.md in seconds.
+<p align="center"> Check all your public GitHub repositories for a README.md in seconds.
+Try it out at <a href='https://readme.ajm.codes'>https://readme.ajm.codes</a>.
     <br>
 </p>